rsdoiel/mkpage/README.md

 # mkpage

 An experimental template engine with an embedded markdown processor.  *mkpage* (pronounced "make page") is a simple command line tool which accepts key value pairs and applies them to a Golang [text/template](https://golang.org/pkg/text/template/).
-The key side of a pair corresponds to the template keys in the template document (e.g.
+The key side of a pair corresponds to the template element names that will be replaced in the render version of the document.
+If a key was cllaed "pageContent" the template element would look like "{{ .pageContent }}".
+The value of "pageContent" would replace "{{ .pageContent }}".
+Go text/templates elements can do more than that but the is the core idea.
-{{.pageContent}} is represented by the key *pageContent*).
-The value side of the pair can be a string, filename or URL for a data source.
-Here's a simple example of a form letter
+On the value side of the key/value pair you have strings of one of three formats - plain text, markdown and JSON.
+These three formatted strings can be explicit strings, data from a file or content received from a URL.
+Here's a basic demonstration starting with the template.

 ```template
     Date: {{.now}}